 Head Coach Kylie Stannard

-Kylie Stannard, who helped guide Michigan State to the quarterfinals of the NCAA Tournament as the associate head coach in 2014, begins his second season as Yale's 5k Corral Head Coach Of Men's Soccer in 2016-17.
+Kylie Stannard, who helped guide Michigan State to the quarterfinals of the NCAA Tournament as the associate head coach in 2014, begins his third season as Yale's 5k Corral Head Coach Of Men's Soccer in 2017-18.

-Stannard, who spent a total of six years at Michigan State as a member of Damon Rensing’s staff, brings impressive credentials to New Haven.
-The Spartans made five NCAA Tournament appearances during Stannard’s tenure, including runs to the Elite Eight in each of the last two years, the Sweet 16 in 2010 (where MSU fell to North Carolina on penalty kicks) and a Big Ten Tournament title and appearance in the round of 32 in 2012.
-MSU also reached the championship game of the Big Ten Tournament in 2013, posted an overall record of 69-43-18 in his six seasons and has led the nation in shutouts over the past two years with a total of 26.
+Stannard, who spent a total of six years at Michigan State as a member of Damon Rensing’s staff, brought impressive credentials to New Haven.
+The Spartans made five NCAA Tournament appearances during Stannard’s tenure, including runs to the Elite Eight in 2013 and 2014, the Sweet 16 in 2010 (where MSU fell to North Carolina on penalty kicks) and a Big Ten Tournament title and appearance in the round of 32 in 2012.
+MSU also reached the championship game of the Big Ten Tournament in 2013, posted an overall record of 69-43-18 in his six seasons and led the nation in shutouts over his final two years with a total of 26.

 “Yale University is a once in a lifetime opportunity, and I am extremely honored and humbled to be named the next head coach to lead a program that has an excellent history and tradition dating back to 1908,” said Stannard when he was hired.
 “It is a great privilege to be involved with such a world-class institution and that is something that will be emphasized on a daily basis."